Marneus68/android-store-nokia-store/README.md

 *This project is a billing provider plugin to [android-store](https://github.com/soomla/android-store).
-Or at the very least, it tries to be.*
+O at the very least, it tries to be.*

-## android-store-android-store
+## android-store-nokia-store

 This project is an attempt at making a billing service plugin for [android-store](https://github.com/soomla/android-store) that support the Nokia Store for the Nokia X device family.
 It's not complete yet.